goradd/got/README.md

 Use `{{:!` to include a file that you surround with a `<pre>` tag to include a text file and have it appear in an html document looking the same.
 Use `{{:h` to include a file without the `<pre>` tags, but if the file uses extra spaces for indent, those spaces will not indent in the html.
+These kinds of include files will not be searched for GoT commands.

 ### Defined Fragments